openebs-archive/openebs-docs/docs/upgrade.md

 1.  <h3><a class="anchor" aria-hidden="true" id="Verify-prerequisites"></a>Verify Prerequisites</h3>

    - OpenEBS current version should be 0.9.0.
 This can be done by using the following command.
+Output will contain 0.9.0 as image for all the OpenEBS deployments.

      ```
      kubectl get deployment -o yaml -n openebs | grep -i image | grep -i quay | grep -v metadata